 We know that the stereotype of young people as politically disengaged simply no longer rings true.
 If fact, it's quite the opposite.
 We’re lucky to meet young people from right around Victoria who are committed to making a positive difference and building better communities.
-In the lead-up to the 2018 state election, it’s vital that young people have their voices heard.
+In the lead-up to the upcoming election, it’s vital that young people have their voices heard.

 If you're a young person and you're wondering how you can speak up, we've prepared this handy guide on messaging your MP (member of parliament).
 We know that this kind of action can be daunting if you've never done it before.
 So how do you get your message across to the people who make the key decisions, including members of parliament and candidates for state, federal and local governments?